matiaslgh/CarND-Advanced-Lane-Lines/WRITEUP.md

 [detected_lines_from_polynomial]: ./output_images/detected_lines_from_polynomial.jpg "Detected Lines From Polynomial"
 [area_between_lines]: ./output_images/area_between_lines.jpg "Area between lines"

+**Important note**

+The sections' number in this writeup match with the ones in the jupyter notebook.
+You can check the code in those sections if you consider that the one shown here is not enough

 ### 1. Camera Calibration

 From a set of chessboard pictures taken with the camera used for the project, we try to match the object points (the corners we know the chessboard has) with the image points (the actual corners in the image)